roadtocode4u/spaceship/docs/javascript/30-error-handling/30-error-handling.md

 Error handling is the process of managing and responding to errors or exceptions that can occur during the execution of a JavaScript program.
 Errors can occur for various reasons, such as `incorrect input`, `network issues`, or `programming mistakes`.

-Here are the key aspects of error handling in JavaScript:

-1. **Error Objects**: JavaScript provides built-in error objects like `Error`, `SyntaxError`, `TypeError`, and others that represent different types of errors.
-These objects contain information about the error, such as a message and a stack trace.

-2. **Throwing Errors**: You can manually throw errors using the `throw` statement.
-This allows you to create custom error messages and scenarios:
+1. **Throwing Errors**: You can use the throw statement to manually throw custom errors or exceptions.
+This is often useful when you want to create your own error conditions in your code.

     ```javascript
-    function divide(a, b) {
-      if (b === 0) {
-        throw new Error("Division by zero is not allowed");
-      }
-      return a / b;
-    }
+    console.log('Statement 1')
+    throw new Error('You have an error!')
+    console.log('Statement 2')
+    console.log('Statement 3')
     ```

-3. **Try...Catch Statements**: The primary mechanism for handling errors in JavaScript is the `try...catch` statement.
+2. **Try...Catch Statements**: The most common way to handle errors in JavaScript is by using `try-catch statements`.
 You wrap the code that might throw an error inside a `try` block, and if an error occurs, it's caught and handled in the `catch` block.

- Here's a basic example:
+**Syntax :**
 ```javascript
     try {
       // Code that might throw an error